-If you are interested in the Arctic or the Antarctic then this is a selection of 20 of the best books about the Arctic and Antartica you can read.
+This is a selection of 20 of the best books about Antarctica and the Arctic you can read.

 I have read all of these them myself after spending a lot of time in the Arctic and can highly recommend them.

 They are in no particular order of preference and I have split them evenly between the Arctic and Antarctic.